malloc47/malloc47.github.com/_posts/2012-07-08-beating-interview-problems-to-death-with-parallel-haskell.md

 {% endhighlight %}

 Optionally, `Data.Sequence` can be expressed with `ViewPatterns`.
-Rewriting with these in mind allows the new `reduce` resemble the old one fairly closely:
+Rewriting with these in mind allows the new `reduce` to resemble the old one fairly closely:

 {% highlight haskell %}
 {-# LANGUAGE ViewPatterns #-}